Akshay2002Singh/react-seat-select/React Seat Select/docs/TheaterSeatSelect/screen-legend-customization.md

 export type screenConfig = {
   screenVariant: number; // Which screen design to render
-  width: number;         // Width of the screen in px or % color?: string;        // Background color of the screen screenText?: string;   // Label displayed on the screen };
+  width: number;         // Width of the screen in px or % screenColor?: string;        // Background color of the screen textColor?:string;
+  screenText?: string;   // Label displayed on the screen };
 ```